 - Download the publications style guide

-Contact your Faculty Advisor or Chapter President for additional information.
+Contact your faculty advisor or chapter president for additional information.
 If you are not a member of a student chapter, contact email@example.com and ask about how you can participate.

-Learn About International Paper Contest at ATCE
+International Student Paper Contest at ATCE

 The SPE International Student Paper Contest takes place during the SPE Annual Technical Conference and Exhibition.
-The winners of the 10 regional student paper contests are invited to participate in the international contest by submitting the winning regional paper to be included in the conference proceedings at ATCE.
+The winners of the 14 regional student paper contests are invited to participate in the international contest by submitting the winning regional paper to be included in the conference proceedings at ATCE.
 The winners should follow the submission format of the conference and judges will select winners based on the same procedures used in the regional contests.

-For additional funding, you can also contact:
+For additional funding, you may also contact:

-- Your student chapter about the SPE travel allowance
+- Your student chapter

 - The petroleum engineering department of your school